 - Prototype.
 Clickable rapid prototype in the hands of your end-user is one of the best ways to get feedback and data from users and stakeholders.
 If the prototype is good enough, it can serve as an MVP later.

 An MVP can also be the way to validate your product among a real audience.
-It is a more expensive launch strategy example since you are directly testing the product on the market.
+It is a more expensive launch strategy example since you are directly testing the product releases on the market.
 However, you can cut some costs by working on it yourself — we have a list of the best tools for building an MVP on your own.
 We also stand by the idea that you can make the first steps as a startup without a CTO.

 Idea validation takes place before the marketing plan— you define the interest for your product within the market.